 The default is --no_force_so_throw.

-2.64.2 Usage Use --force_so_throw to specify that all shared objects might throw an exception and so force the linker to keep the exception tables, regardless of whether the image can throw an exception or not.
+Use --force_so_throw to specify that all shared objects might throw an exception and so force the linker to keep the exception tables, regardless of whether the image can throw an exception or not.
 If the --sysv option is used then --force_so_throw is automatically set.
-2.64.3 See also Concepts Using the Linker: • Chapter 10 BPABI and SysV shared libraries and executables.

---sysv on page 2-170.
+• --sysv on page 2-169.